ian4uh/GlyphForge/README.md

 - [ ] Allow users to search for spell and return glyph
 - [ ] Have generated glyph return spell (ONLY WORKS FOR CANTRIPS CURRENTLY)

+# DISCLAIMER
+I did not create any of the algorithms used in the backend of this program.
+I exclusively made the GUI and assembled the JSONs used in the spell lookup.
+Aside from slight modifications, I have done nothing to the `bases.py` and `line_shapes.py`.
+I have made a number of changes to `writer.py`, but the majority is still the original code.